TUDelft-books/TUDelft-template/README.md

 - An example of setting up preprocessing your table of contents to hide certain draft chapters for eg. students (`_toc.yml`)
 - A file containing all the recommended software packages (`requirements.txt`)
 - A file containing the recommended license CC BY 4.0 (`LICENSE.md`)
-- Our [GitHub workflow for publishing your open interactive textbook to GitHub Pages](https://github.com/TeachBooks/deploy-book-workflow) (`.github/workflow/call-deploy-book.yml`)
+- Our [GitHub workflow for publishing your open interactive learning material to GitHub Pages](https://github.com/TeachBooks/deploy-book-workflow) (`.github/workflow/call-deploy-book.yml`)
 - A gitignore file containing standard python filetype to ignore (`.gitignore`)
 - A readme containing information how to use the template, which can adjusted after using the template (`README.md`)